 First is the carrying case.
 You get a padded zipper case to keep your Etha 2 safe during transit.
 This holds all your goodies as well.

 Boy does Planet Eclipse hook it up!
-You get a tube of lube, a full allen key set, a barrel cover, a FULL color manual with pictures, and a huge bag of spare o’rings, detents and screws.
+You get a tube of lube, a full allen key set, a barrel cover, a FULL color manual with pictures, and a huge bag of spare o-rings, detents and screws.
 Planet Eclipses packaging is second to none.
 Everything you need to keep the Etha 2 in good working order.
 The Etha 2 also features a clamping feedneck and an on off ASA.
 The trigger is fully adjustable so you can tune it to your preference.

-The marker is super comfortable, its has a stretched out grip spacing that most companies are utilizing.
+The marker is super comfortable, it has a stretched out grip spacing that most companies are utilizing.
 There are no wires attaching the frame to the body.
 If you’ve ever had to disconnect the little clips a lot of other companies use you know why this is a cool feature.
-Keeping up with the no wires trend there are no external hoses to get snagged on when your crawling through the brush.
+Keeping up with the no wires trend there are no external hoses to get snagged on when you’re crawling through the brush.

-All the air lines are internal giving it a really clean profile.
+All the airlines are internal giving it a really clean profile.
 It has a really unique eye system as well.
 Instead of the sensor being in the breach, it uses a reflective piece of clear plastic to keep the sensor free of paint if you ever manage to break paint.
 This feature makes clean up even easier.

 For you scenario brawlers there is the additional upgrade of the EMC kit that gives you the tactical look as well as allowing you to attach whatever accessories you need to rails.
-For they guys that need to customhouse their markers, there is a ton of aftermarket 3d printed bodies.
+For the guys that need to customhouse their markers, there is a ton of aftermarket 3d printed bodies.